tbitai/ruzsa/README.md

 ## Usage

-The rules for constructing trees are the same as explained on the [Method of analytic tableaux](https://en.wikipedia.org/wiki/Method_of_analytic_tableaux) Wikipedia page, except that closure is denoted by `*` derived from the lower closing node, like this:
+The rules for constructing tableaux are the same as explained on the [Method of analytic tableaux](https://en.wikipedia.org/wiki/Method_of_analytic_tableaux) Wikipedia page, the first-order rules are those contained in the [First-order tableau without unification](https://en.wikipedia.org/wiki/Method_of_analytic_tableaux#First-order_tableau_without_unification) subsection.

+Closure is denoted by `*` derived from the lower closing node, like this:

 ![Closure](README-closure.png)